Lexus IS (XE20): IS F Evolution

-It was reported to be a version of IS F sedan with weight reduction (by 300 lbs), handling mods and brake upgrades.
-Front and rear bumpers, along with the front fenders, are replaced by carbon fiber parts.
-It uses 245/35R19 front and 275/30R19 tires, carbon ceramic brakes.
-Interior also incorporates carbon fiber parts and Recaro racing seats.
+The IS F Evolution was rumored to be a planned version of the IS F sedan which would feature weight reduction (by 300 lbs), handling modifications, and carbon ceramic brakes, as well as carbon fiber front and rear bumpers, and front fenders.
+It was rumored to use 245/35R19 front and 275/30R19 tires, and incorporate carbon fiber parts and Recaro racing seats on the interior.
+The Evolution model never entered production.

 IS F-Sport

 At the 2007 SEMA show, Lexus had a formal presence at the aftermarket convention for the first time, and launched a line of "F-Sport" parts and accessories for the IS 250/350.
 The F-Sport line, including performance and accessory upgrades such as big brake kits, shocks, lowering springs, sway bars, chassis brace, light weight wheels, air intake, exhaust, engine cover, floor mats, shift knobs and also clutch for manual drive, was later expanded to the full IS lineup.

 At the 2009 SEMA Show, the F-Sport line also released upgrades for IS 250 AWD and IS Convertible models.